brunorijsman/dske-python/docs/protocol-guide.md

    key roll-overs).

 2. Use that encryption key to encrypt the user data that is sent over the encrypted connection.

+In our implementation, the `manager.py` script takes on the role of the encryptors, invoking the ETSI QKD 014 interface to request keys from the clients.

 ### Local distributors